3 key disadvantages of Agile methodology

 - User involvement to ensure that products meet expectations

 Done correctly, the Agile methodology can be an engaging and transformative system.
-But it demands a considerable commitment from everyone involved in your project for it to be successful.
-As mentioned before, this goes beyond developers and team members.
+But it demands a considerable commitment from everyone involved in your project, including your customers, for it to be successful.

 Circumventing requirement analysis, design planning, and the other developmental procedures found in the more traditional methodologies outside of Agile may initially free up time.
 But in the absence of linear phase completion tactics, bringing your team together on a regular basis to discuss and evaluate what is working (and what is not) is paramount.